 Summer 2019—July 15th through August 2nd.
 Workshop sessions take place from approximately 9am to 5pm, Monday through Friday, for three weeks.
 Fellows are required to attend all workshop events and are strongly discouraged from traveling during the workshop.
 While there are no events scheduled during weekends, we will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.

 All applicants must be enrolled in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
 Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
 Ideally, applicants will have completed some coursework towards their doctoral degree, and they may have been advanced to candidacy but are not yet finishing their dissertations.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.

 Each fellow will receive a $5,000 prize intended to cover travel to and from the summer workshop, most meals, and all incidentals.
 Fellows will be expected to arrange and pay for their own travel using the funds from this prize.
-The Chicago Humanities Festival will be arranging housing for all fellows in Chicago near the Gratz Center.
+Housing in Chicago near the Gratz Center will be arranged for all fellows.
 All fellows are expected to attend the entire workshop for the entire three weeks and to stay in the provided housing.

 Interested doctoral students in the humanities should submit their applications to their home universities’ humanities center director, graduate college dean, or equivalent by September 30th, 2018.
 Combine and submit all application materials as a single PDF file.